 New categories are expected to simplify and organize the process and provide merchants with more accurate and effective information.

-Another one is a timeframe change, which means that the time for a response to the initial dispute will be reduced from 45 to 30 days (in 2019 it will be shortened to 20).
+Another one is a timeframe change, which means that the time for a response to the initial dispute will be reduced from 45 to 30 days (in 2019 Visa may shorten it to 20 days).
 What’s more, currently the resolution can take up to 150 days to be completed through the arbitration process, but with the new rules, it will be 31-70 days for Authorization and Fraud categories, and 31-100 days for Customer Disputes and Processing Errors.

 Also see: How to win a chargeback dispute

 As Visa reported, on average chargebacks take 46 days to resolve, so it’s a long process for merchants.
 Bearing this in mind, VCR was created to make it less painful, cut down the number of chargebacks that merchants receive, and removing invalid disputes from the system.

 There’s also a new fraud dispute time limit for e-commerce related transactions.
 Issuers may dispute a maximum of 35 transactions within a 120-day timeframe and once the 35 is hit, Visa will not allow any more disputes to be processed.